-Efficient Time management is crucial for your success as a writer.
+Being able to use effective time management strategies is crucial for your success as a writer.
 I mentioned deadlines, before, and they keep me entirely on track with time.
 I rarely burn the midnight oil to meet deadlines because I plan and account for the unexpected.
 When I have a day where I’m really in the zone for writing, I write to stay ahead because inevitably a day will come when it’s difficult for even the most motivated person to stay on task.

 Try to keep track of what you do every day for a couple of weeks to see if you can identify where you’re wasting time.
 The critical point is to monitor it honestly.
 If you catch yourself lost in your Facebook timeline document that.
 You’ll be surprised at how much time you waste on little things.

 For me, I waste massive amounts of time on technical things.
 It takes me twice as long to fix something that’s gone awry on WordPress as the average person.
 Eventually, I hired someone to fix those problems for me (well most of them) and saved time and money.
 The time I saved allowed me to work more on the things that make money in my business.

 Many people think that extroverts work better in an office setting while introverts work better from home, but it’s often the opposite.
 Introverts working at home for a company may be overlooked for potential promotions and new opportunities because they fade into the background.
 However, extroverts are better at remaining visible within a business even when working from home.

 No matter what personality type you are, the key is the ability to get work done alone.
 If you want to get away from petty office politics and can process projects and emails with no problem working alone than you have what it takes to work from home successfully.